-I run into many parents, classroom teachers or teacher of students with visual impairments who ask me for ideas about strategies for their children with CVI.
-The very first question is “Has the Christine Roman CVI Range Assessment been completed?”
+I run into many parents, classroom teachers or teacher of students with visual impairments who ask me for ideas about educational programming for their children with CVI.
+The very first question is “Has a comprehensive CVI assessment been completed?”
+This would include the ocular assessment to rule out any ocular problems or to identify any refractive errors that might require glasses.
 Again and again the answer is “no”.
-Random strategies are being used with children with no assessment, no planning and no focus.
+Random supports are being used with children with no assessment, no planning and no focus.

-If you are a TVI and you don’t understand how to do the CVI Range, find out!
-I am teaching an online class at UMASS Boston this fall 2014 about CVI and using the CVI Range.
-At the very least purchase the book : Cortical Visual Impairment: An Approach to Assessment and Intervention by Christine Roman-Lantzy.
+If you are a TVI and you don’t understand how to do a CVI assessment, find out!
+I am teaching an online class at UMASS Boston about CVI that includes an overview the brain, of assessment of the visual behaviors of CVI and discusses some of today’s promising practices to support students with CVI.
+To set you on the path in learning, purchase these two books : Vision and the Brain by Dr. Gordon Dutton and Cortical Visual Impairment: An Approach to Assessment and Intervention by Christine Roman-Lantzy.